 - Tax benefits on the Principal component: The amount deposited in this account can be claimed as a deduction from the Gross Total Income under section 80C at the time of filing of income tax return.
 The amount that can be claimed as a deduction under section 80C is limited to a maximum of Rs.
 1.5 Lakh p.a.
 (Increased from Rs 1 Lakh to Rs 1.5 Lakh in the Budget 2014).
 The total taxable income computed after deduction under section 80C is liable to tax as per the income tax slabs of the taxpayer for that year.

 - Tax benefits on the Interest on PPF Account: The interest on PPF Account is also exempted from the levy of income tax.
-In other words, no income tax is levied on the interest earned on PPF Account and this income is tax free.
+In other words, no income tax is levied on the interest on PPF Account and this income is tax free.

 PPF Account vs Tax Saving Fixed Deposit

 Another Fixed Interest earning Investment which is allowed to be claimed as deduction under Section 80C is Tax Saving Fixed Deposit.
 Both Public Provident Fund and Tax Saving Fixed Deposits are allowed as deduction under Section 80C upto a maximum limit of Rs.
 1,00,000 p.a.

 The maturity of Tax Saving FD is 5 years as compared to maturity of Public Provident Fund which is 15 years.
 But the interest earned on Tax Saving Fixed Deposit is taxable as compared to interest earned on PPF Account which is tax free.

 The following article throws more light on the same and explains when investing in Public Provident Fund is advisable and when investing in Tax Saving FD is advisable

 - Recommended Read: Should you be investing in PPF or Tax Saving Fixed Deposit?